-This course focuses on the professional aspects of the studio arts.
-Topics include: resume development, artist's statements, portfolio development for both academic and professional review, exhibition preparation, marketing, advertising, and resources for finding exhibition opportunities.
+This is a variable topic, variable units course that focuses on the professional aspects of the studio arts, digital art and design, and photography Topics will vary for each course section and may include: resume development, artist's statements, portfolio development for both academic and professional review, exhibition preparation, marketing, advertising, and resources for finding exhibition opportunities.
+Repeatable twice for credit.